tkachenkoas/spring-http-client-configuration-and-testing/Part 2 - Spring web client and test-kit.md

 ## Spring's web client and test-kit

 ## Introduction
-This article is a part of a series of articles about the deep dive into making http calls in Spring.
-Here are the other parts of the series:
+This article is a part of a series of articles about a deeper dive into making http calls in Spring.

 - [Part 1 - Options and testing](...)
 - [Part 2 - Spring web client and test-kit](...) (you're here)